C/C++, C#, Java, JSP, JavaScript and PHP flow charts

-Other versions.
-Try Visustin with other versions and dialects of the above languages.
-Visustin works reasonably with many other enviroments than just the ones listed above.
-Syntax extensions of such versions are not supported, but should not cause major failure.
+Other languages.
+Try Visustin with dialects and variants of the above languages.
+As long as the basic syntax is equal, Visustin may work to a reasonable extent.
+Naturally, syntax extensions are not supported, but should not cause a major failure either.
 You may see isolated effects such as individual statements not doing what you expect.
-If you find any issues, please report your findings to us.
+We would be interested in your findings.

 Supported statements